salujajaskeerat/ELP305-TribeD-documentation/index.md

 4. 300 to 450 V DC - when power is from electric vehicle battery packs in vehicle-to-grid systems.

-5. 1000 V - when the inverter is part of a high volateg direct current power transmission system.
+5. 1000 V - when the inverter is part of a high voltage direct current power transmission system.

 <https://en.m.wikipedia.org/wiki/High-voltage_direct_current>

 ![Design of a simple inverter](./Images/Design%20of%20a%20simple%20inverter.png "Design of a simple inverter")

-We will need the input to be 24V (coming from battery) for our purposes with the following specifications:
+We will need the input to be 24V (coming from the battery) for our purposes with the following specifications:

 | Property               | Specification                       |
 | ---------------------- | ----------------------------------- |